Mérida, Mérida: Etymology

-The city was named after the founder Juan Rodríguez Suárez, who called it so in honor of his hometown of Mérida in Extremadura, Spain.
+The city was named by the founder Juan Rodríguez Suárez, who called it so in honor of his hometown of Mérida in Extremadura, Spain.

 However, Juan de Maldonado renamed it as San Juan de las Nieves.
 In 1559 the name changed again, opting this time for Santiago de los Caballeros.
 Gradually, it was adopting the name of Santiago de los Caballeros de Mérida, combining the variants that had been appointed to the city until then.

 The word Mérida comes from the Latin "emérita", from Emeritus, one who has merit, which also references to veteran Roman soldiers who were discharged from the army after completion of their mandatory service commitment.
 Another feature common to both the Spanish and the Venezuelan Méridas is that in both cities, there is a tributary of the main river with the name Albarregas.